 Our demonstration team has given displays of Scottish Country and Highland Dancing at large and small events all over the Southeast.
 Previous performances include shows at the Royal Albert Hall, weddings, ceilidhs, local events, celebrations, corporate events and participation in festivals across the UK.

 The team, with their musicians and caller, also help local fund raising groups to run their own Scottish style barn dances.
-If you think the team can help your function go with a swing, then do get in touch with: Demonstration Team co-ordinator Anna Twinn.
+If you think the team can help your function go with a swing, then do get in touch with: Demonstration Team co-ordinator Elaine Davies.

 Pipers: Roger Huth (pictured left) and Neil Esslemont

-The Branch Demonstration Team has been around for about 50 years.
+The Branch Demonstration Team has been in existence for over 70 years.
 Occasional displays were given before that organised by Isabel McLennan and Robert Ferguson, but London was one of the first branches to have a weekly class with the specific aim of training demonstration dancers.
 The first formal Demonstration Class was taught in 1952 by Bill Ireland and Bill went on to teach the class successfully over 35 years.

 In the early days auditions for a place in the class, and therefore automatically the team, were highly competitive.
 A dancer might find himself (or more likely herself, as it was always tougher for the ladies than the men) in the team one year, out the next and back in the following year.
 Conditions of team membership were strict.
 In 1960 dancers were required to “give an undertaking not to take part in a demonstration of Scottish Country Dancing other than for the London Branch without the consent of the Branch Committee”.